-- 23.4.1 Academic staff may apply for Sessional faculty positions when they become available provided that the new appointment does not conflict with their current work schedule, and shall be considered along with all other applicants. - 23.4.2 CLTA, Continuing, Probationary and Tenured faculty may apply for Sessional positions when they become available, and shall be considered along with all other applicants.
-CLTA faculty, if successful, shall be obliged to relinquish their current positions.
+- 23.4.1 Academic staff may apply for Sessional faculty positions when they become available provided that the new appointment does not conflict with their current work schedule, and shall be considered along with all other applicants. - 23.4.2 Teaching-Intensive Stream, CLTA, Continuing, Probationary and Tenured faculty may apply for Sessional positions when they become available, and shall be considered along with all other applicants.
+Teaching-Intensive Stream faculty and CLTA faculty, if successful, shall be obliged to relinquish their current positions.
 Continuing, Probationary and Tenured faculty, if successful, shall be paid the overload rate in accordance with Article 19.5.

-23.5 Hiring of CLTA Faculty
+23.5 Hiring of Teaching-Intensive Stream Faculty

-- 23.5.1 Current CLTA faculty who seek to be re-appointed for the following Academic Year, must indicate their interest in writing to the Dean of Faculty no later than October 15. - 23.5.2 The appointment process for CLTA faculty is conducted by the Dean of Faculty, or designate.
-Advertising may be conducted at her/his discretion. - 23.5.3 CLTA faculty appointments are determined by a "CLTA Faculty Appointment Committee," consisting of the following: - 23.5.3.1 Assistant Dean of Faculty, or designate (Chair, non-voting, except in the case of a tie); - 23.5.3.2 2 Tenured faculty selected in accordance with Article 22.1; and - 23.5.3.3 1 additional OCAD U faculty member internal or external to the Faculty may be added at the discretion of the Committee for diversity and/or specific expertise (voting). - 23.5.4 All applications received for CLTA faculty positions must be reviewed by the Committee.
+- 23.5.1 Current Teaching-Intensive Stream faculty who seek to be re-appointed for the Academic Year following expiry of their current appointment must indicate their interest in writing to the Dean of Faculty no later than October 15. - 23.5.2 The appointment process for Teaching-Intensive Stream faculty is conducted by the Dean of Faculty, or designate. - 23.5.3 All Teaching-Intensive Stream positions must be posted internally, as well as advertised locally at a minimum.
+All applicants are considered under the same criteria and procedure. - 23.5.4 Teaching-Intensive Stream faculty appointments are determined by a 'Teaching-Intensive Stream Faculty Appointment Committee' consisting of the following: - 23.5.4.1 Associate Dean of Faculty, or designate (Chair, non-voting, except in the case of a tie); - 23.5.4.2 2 Tenured faculty selected in accordance with Article 22.1; and - 23.5.4.3 1 additional OCAD U faculty member internal or external to the Faculty may be added at the discretion of the Committee for diversity and/or specific expertise (voting).

+23.5.5 All applications received for Teaching-Intensive Stream positions must be reviewed by the Committee.
+Normally the committee interviews all shortlisted candidates.